Chaos-generating periodic orbits of topological defects in confined active nematics: Results

-In contrast to the systems of two, three, and four defects, we find that boundary conditions with $q$ between $5/2$ and $10/2$ do not spontaneously adopt periodic motions of their five to ten $+1/2$ defects, as seen in ~\ref{fig:4}a.
-The ground states for a passive nematic in the same geometries are shown in Fig.~\ref{fig:4}b, revealing $n$-fold rotational symmetry in the equilibrium locations of $n$ $+1/2$ defects close to the boundary.
-Across all studied active length scales $\ell_a$ and nematic coherence lengths $\ell_c$, these systems do not exhibit a periodic motion of defects as their active steady state.
-We do observe a brief time-regime in which the defects appear to follow regular braids generalizing the structures observed for lower $n=2q$, with braidword given by
+In contrast to the systems of two, three, and four defects, where we find periodic dynamics for a broad range of $\ell_a$ and $\ell_c$, steady-winding circle boundary conditions with $q$ between $5/2$ and $10/2$ (highest tested) do not spontaneously adopt periodic motions of their five to ten $+1/2$ defects, as seen in ~\ref{fig:4}a; instead, the defects move erratically.
+This distinction of periodic motion for $q=3/2$ or $4/2$ but aperiodic motion for $q\geq 5/2$ remained true over the entire parameter regime tested with varying $\ell_a\in[2,10]/88.6$ and $\ell_c\in[1,5]/88.6$, where $\sqrt{A_{sys}} \approx 88.6$ lattice points.
+To rule out artifacts of our random initialization, we ran 50-trial ensembles for each of $q=3/2$, $4/2$, and $5/2$ within this parameter range, obtaining the same qualitative result in all runs.
+For comparison, the ground states of a passive nematic in the same geometries are shown in Fig.~\ref{fig:4}b, revealing $n$-fold rotational symmetry in the equilibrium locations of the $n$ positive defects, close to the boundary.

-With $n=4$, this braidword describes the observed silver braid for $q=4/2$.
-For large $q$, Eq.~\ref{eq:general_braidword} gives a topological entropy of $h \approx 2.88$.
-However, for $n\geq 5$, the predicted braid is replaced by apparently random motions partway through the braidword.

-Despite the lack of periodic braiding in $n\geq 5$ defects, we observe a great deal of structure in the time-averaged vorticity, plotted in Fig.~\ref{fig:4}c.
-We will focus on the $n=5$ defect case when discussing unstable systems for the rest of this work, as our understanding of the instability of higher charge cases applies to all $n \geq 5$ systems.

 It is interesting to note that $\ell_a$ has to be decreased as $q$ increases in order for the defects to remain mobile.
 As seen in Fig.~\ref{fig:4}a, some defects in the $q = 9/2$ and $q = 10/2$ systems remain close to their passive ground-state positions throughout the simulation.
-This is consistent with previous work showing that defects screen boundary charge \cite{norton2018insensitivity}, with the distinction that here we observe this effect in \emph{positively}-charged defects.
+This is consistent with previous work showing that defects screen boundary charge \cite{norton2018insensitivity}, albeit here with positive rather than negative defects.

+Despite the lack of periodic braiding for $q\geq 5/2$, we observe a great deal of structure in the time-averaged vorticity of the flow fields, plotted in Fig.~\ref{fig:4}c.
+In particular, there are $4|q-1|$ regions of alternating vorticity.